Devansh015/Devansh015/README.md

 I'm interested in fullstack development and AI/ML engineering!

 ## 🌱 About Me
-- rising junior and studying computer science at wilfrid laurier university
+- studying computer science @ wilfrid laurier university
 - contributed to awesome projects previously at onedrug, riipen, and accumine tech
 - currently @ jain consultants as a software engineering intern